rcarrata/ns-gitops/README.md

 NOTE: the credentials will be asked, use the gtuser and gtpass credentials used to generate the user.

-* Check in the Gitea server that the commit is properly sign with the GPG key imported in the early steps:
+* Check in the Gitea server that the commit is properly signed with the GPG key, imported in the early steps:

 <img align="center" width="450" src="docs/pic2.png">